 All this really means is you leave them playing, allowing the components to warm up, stretch out and get into their stride.

 It’s unlikely you’d want to do this at any extreme volume anyway, but be careful not to push them too hard straight away.
-Let them walk before you ask them to run.
+Let them ease into a walk before you ask them to run.